ikenichaa/future-learn-mooc-analysis/README.md

 4. Download packages by running `renv::restore()`
 5. Then, go to the reports directory and open the `analysis-report.Rmd` file.
 6. On top of the code section, click `Knit to PDF`, then wait for the PDF to be created and opened.

+## Report
+The final report is in the directory reports > analysis-report.pdf